 Not all conditions need to be seen by your GP in a face to face appointment.
 Your GP will judge whether or not he or she needs to see you, or whether an alternative consultation is better.
 When contacting your GP, you will undergo an assessment (called triaging) of your needs and to determine whether you may or may not have covid-19 symptoms.
 Based on this assessment your doctor or clinician will determine if you need a face-to-face appointment.
 If safe and appropriate to do so a member of your practice clinical team may undertake your consultation via telephone or through a video consultation.
 This will help to reduce the risk of coronavirus infection to you and the practice staff.

 How can my condition be properly diagnosed via telephone or video?

 Lots of common conditions can be diagnosed using mobile devices, telephone or video thanks to the experience of your GPs and their ability to recognise the signs and symptoms of conditions from the information you provide.
 However, if they judge that it is safer and more appropriate to organise a face-to-face appointment for you then this will be arranged.

 What if I can’t or don’t want to use video technology for an appointment?

-If for a number of reasons you aren’t able to have an appointment via video technology, then your GP will arrange an alternative option – either a phone call, or a face-to-face appointment for you.
+If for any reason you aren’t able to have an appointment via video technology, then your GP will arrange an alternative option – either a phone call, or a face-to-face appointment for you.

 Can I still access other services from my surgery, such as ante-natal appointments for example?